Whether you’re splashing about town or trekking through a monsoon, these are the best rain jackets of 2021.

 It’s the stretchiest, softest, and quietest rain jacket we tested.
 And with a sub-$300 price, it’s a fair bargain given the market for high-end raincoats.

-Ordinarily, any jacket that casts under $50 is probably just a waste of time and money, as it will likely let you down and need to be replaced (sooner rather than later).
+Ordinarily, any jacket that costs under $50 is probably just a waste of time and money, as it will likely let you down and need to be replaced (sooner rather than later).

 But Decathlon — still a relatively new player in the U.S. outdoor gear market — achieves bargain basement prices primarily through vertical integration.
 Because it controls its own manufacturing, distribution, and retail, it purports to pass along the cost savings to the end consumer.

-We’ve tried some of its wares, and while some of it is a bit more far-out than we’re used to, plenty of its products meet our (and others’) standards for quality outdoor gear — like Decathlon’s $80 down jacket.
+We’ve tried some of its wares, and while some are a bit more far-out than we’re used to, plenty of its products meet our (and others’) standards for quality outdoor gear — like Decathlon’s $80 down jacket.

 The two-layer rain jacket provides respectable waterproofing (the brand claims 5 inches of water over 2 hours) and the basic features: two hand pockets, an inner chest pocket, and zippered pit vents.
 But it also allows the wearer to fully remove the adjustable hood (via snaps) — a handy feature for those who just don’t need it.